hrittwik/hrittwik/README.md

 - 🐞 I break apps so users don't have to
 - 🤔 Currently figuring out why my tests failed at 3 AM
+- 🌐 Committed to open-source and open knowledge initiatives

 #### 🔧 Skills & Tools